Procurement Visa Sponsorship Jobs in Washington DC

 Which visa types are most common for procurement roles in Washington DC?

 The H-1B is the most common visa for procurement professionals in Washington DC, particularly for roles requiring a bachelor's degree in supply chain management, business, or a related field.
-Candidates from Australia may qualify for the E-3, and Canadians or Mexicans may be eligible for TN status under USMCA.
+Candidates from Australia may qualify for the E-3 visa, and Canadians or Mexicans may be eligible for TN visa status under USMCA.
 Procurement roles must qualify as specialty occupations, which generally requires demonstrating that a specific degree is required for the position.

 How to find procurement visa sponsorship jobs in Washington DC?